the-t-in-rtf/gpii-testem/README.md

 # Running the Tests in this Package

-Although you are not required to do to so in your own package, to run the tests in this package, you must have Testem installed globally.
-Once you have that, run the tests using a command like `npm test` or `yarn test`.
+You can run the tests using a command like `npm test` or `yarn test`.
+You are not required to have Testem installed globally to run the tests.